Frequently Asked Questions

 There is no registration or entry fee to participate in the Economics Challenge, however, all teams will need to invest time and effort to prepare for the competition.
 Please connect with MCEE if your team needs help with transportation, hotel, etc. costs.

-Where are the regional competitions held?
+Where are the competitions held?

 Visit the registration page for specific dates and information.